Plastic Cosmologies: Radical Permeation and the Self, Hakubi Center for Advanced Research, Kyoto University 2025-present

 Residue: Mongolian Buddhist Waste and the Recalcitrant Materiality of Blessings, Marie Skłodowska-Curie Fellow at the Centre for Contemporary Buddhist Studies, Department of Cross-Cultural and Regional Studies, University of Copenhagen, 2020-2022.

 Although Buddhism is often considered to be a religion defined by its explicit counsel against excessive desire and consumption, this research will highlight the ways that Buddhist ritual practices generate consumption, excess, and waste.
-This project will follow Buddhist ritual items from their point of purchase to their ‘productive afterlives’ as discarded things.
-Rather than seeing the generation of waste as incidental to Buddhist practice, it will demonstrate how Buddhist consumption and waste-making practices are key to understanding contemporary Buddhism.
-By exploring the seeming non-sequitur of ‘Buddhist waste’, it will provide new insights into the cultural aspects of the generation and conception of waste.
+This project followed Buddhist ritual items from their point of purchase to their ‘productive afterlives’ as discarded things.
+Rather than seeing the generation of waste as incidental to Buddhist practice, it demonstrated how Buddhist consumption and waste-making practices are key to understanding contemporary Buddhism.
+By exploring the seeming non-sequitur of ‘Buddhist waste’, it provided new insights into the cultural aspects of the generation and conception of waste.

 Materializing Prosperity: Doubt, Potency and Economic Prosperity in Ulaanbaatar, The Institute for Advanced Studies in the Humanities, The University of Edinburgh, 2020.